haniravi/.github/.github/CONTRIBUTING.md

 > There are key points to consider to adapt strategy
 > - There will be one contributer - extra precautions _may_ be useless
-> -
 > - Using _monorepo_ structure - extra semantics _may_ be convenient

 - Anything in the `develop` branch is deployable
-- To work on something new, create a descriptively named branch off of `develop` (ie: new-oauth2-scopes)
+- To work on something new, create a descriptively named branch off of `develop`
 - Commit to that branch locally and regularly push your work to the same named branch on the server
 - When you need feedback or help, or you think the branch is ready for merging, open a pull request
 - ~~After someone else has reviewed and signed off on the feature,~~ you can merge it into `develop`